greenkidneybean/abricate_genomes/README.md

 ```

 ## Input
-Takes a .csv file with two columns: "samples" and "path"
+Takes a .csv file with two columns: "samples" and "path".
+Check-out the `samples.csv` file as a guide for formating the sample input.
 ```
 sample,path
 sample_1,test/sample_1.fa